ecresp1el/organoid-roi-tool/simple_projection_tool/README.md

   `<base-path>/analysis_results/NestinvsDcx_WTvsKO_IHC/analysis_pipeline/<channel-slug>/`.
 - Output tables include the same channel metadata columns and inferred `subject_label` so sex/cohort information stays attached to every measurement.
+- Missing projections in `<base-path>/simple_projections/` are generated on the fly before any analysis starts.
+- If a requested channel is absent in the dataset, the CLI prints a skip message and continues with the remaining markers.

 - To build a new analysis, copy the template described in [`ihc_analyses/README.md`](./ihc_analyses/README.md) and register it in